npnpnpnpnpnp/permaculture-almanac/README.md

 rm -rf pw-vue-kickstart.git
 ```

-3. Clone the repository to localhost and continue with installation.

-4. Switch to the new repo directory and add _pw-vue-kickstart_ as a remote:
+3. Clone the new repository and add _pw-vue-kickstart_ as a remote:

 ```console
 git remote add default git@github.com:dsdsdsdsdsds/pw-vue-kickstart.git